cleanCoder1999/cleanCoder1999.github.io/index.md

   * _C#_ executable project for communicating with a HomeMatic device via XML-RPC over Ethernet
 * [AskiEco-Modbus-Controller](https://github.com/cleanCoder1999/AskiEco-Modbus-Controller)
   * _Arduino_ project for controlling a Aski-Eco-Controller via TCP Modbus connection

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/cleanCoder1999/cleanCoder1999.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.